athkalia/EmphasisTextView/README.md

-# HighlightTextView
+# EmphasisTextView
-An android textview that supports highlighting parts or all of the text contained in it.
+An android TextView that supports highlighting parts or all of the text contained in it.